dotsilicon/beethoven/README.md

 ---

-## 📢 Version
+## 📌 Disclaimer

-**v1.0**
+This software is not affiliated with, endorsed by, or sponsored by any third-party platform.
+All trademarks and content belong to their respective owners.

 ---

-## 📌 Notes
+## ⭐ Support

-- This application is distributed as a compiled Windows installer.
-- Source code is not included in this repository.
-- Updates will be released via GitHub Releases.
+If you find this project useful, consider giving it a star ⭐ on GitHub.

 ---